 We use the \textsc{Matlab} solver \textsc{CVX} to solve the program given above.
 The optimal solution is given by

 This leads to

 and hence $f_{\boldsymbol{\alp}(0)}-\gamma_{\rm sonc} \approx 0.4474$.
 Thus, we have

 The equality $f_{\boldsymbol{\alp}(0)}-\gamma_{\rm sonc} =s(f,g_1)$ is not surprising, since the assumptions of Theorem \ref{Thm:ConstrainedGPequality} are satisfied.
 Thus, we get the optimal solution immediately via geometric programming whereas one needs $5$ relaxation steps via Lasserre relaxation.
 In this example both geometric programing and the Lasserre approach have a runtime below 1 second.

-However, if we multiply all exponents in $f$ and $g_1$ by 10, then the approaches differ significantly.
+Now, we demonstrate that our approach, in contrast to SDPs, is not sensitive to increasing the degree, since it is based on GPs.
+Namely, if we multiply all exponents in $f$ and $g_1$ by 10, then the approaches differ significantly.
 By multiplying the exponents by 10 we have made a severe change to the problem since the term $x^{10}y^{10}$ is now a monomial square such that the exponent is a lattice point in the interior of the Newton polytope of the adjusted $G(\mu)$.
 Therefore, we have to ignore this term out when running the constrained optimization program \eqref{Equ:ConstrainedGP}.
 The adjusted program yields with \textsc{CVX} an output \texttt{NaN} in below one second.
 However, the reason is that it computes $\mu = 0$, which \textbf{is} the correct answer.
 Namely, after multiplying the exponents by 10, the only non monomial square terms are given by $g_1$.